psychicEgg/EDHM/Odyssey/EDHM v15.08 Patch Notes.md

 - Fix for Dolphin interior lighting

-- Fix for several orange onfoot items
+- Fix for several orange elements

 - Fix for flashing animation when suit battery is low